snipeso/Theta-SD-vs-WM/README.md

 # Theta during tasks and sleep deprivation
 This repository contains all the scripts used for {paper XXX}.
 This was an investigation in the local changes in EEG theta power caused by sleep deprivation during different tasks.
 The data is available upon request.

+DISCLAIMER: I am a psychologist by training, and did the best I could with writing scripts.
+I prioritized making it work intuitively (for ) over formal formatting correctness.
+Also, I am a PhD student 1 year from graduation, and don't really have time to make perfect documentation.
+If there's something not clear that you really want to know, just write to me.
+This is NOT a toolbox, and is only being published for the sake of transparency.

 **Preprocessing** contains the scripts used for preprocessing the data, and of course must be run first.
 These clean the raw EEG data (saved as BrainVision .eeg files) as described in the paper.
 This works with the EEGLAB toolbox, and at each step saves the EEG data as a .set file.
 The scripts are run in alphabetical order ('A_EEG2SET.mat', 'B_Filtering_Downsampling.m', ...).